Tank Corps of the American Expeditionary Forces: Combat operations

 The 326th (under the command of Sereno E. Brett) and 327th Tank Battalions (later renamed the 344th and 345th and organized into the 304th Tank Brigade, commanded by Patton), were the first into combat, beginning with the Battle of Saint-Mihiel as part of the US IV Corps on 12 September 1918.
 The small French Renault FT tanks they were equipped with found the going hard and many were lost or ran out of fuel crossing the battlefield – the Germans, forewarned, had largely retreated from the salient.
 The tanks then took part in the Meuse–Argonne offensive as part of the US V Corps on 26 September.
 Major Brett assumed command of the 304th after Patton was injured on 26 September, the first day of the Meuse-Argonne Offensive near Cheppy, France.

 During the war, two members of the Tank Corps (both from the 344th Battalion) were awarded the Medal of Honor; Donald M. Call and Harold W. Roberts.

 Post-war

-When the fighting ended on November 11, 1918, the AEF Tank Corps and the units in American had about 20,000 men.
-The AEF Tank Corps was removed after 11 November 1918, armistice and remaining tank corps personnel transferred to the United States, where the Tank Corps, National Army, was disbanded with the National Army in 1920.
-Headquarters and Headquarters Company (HHC), 304th Tank Brigade, Tank Corps, were transferred to Camp Meade, Maryland and consolidated with HHC, 305th Tank Brigade on 22 June 1921, reorganized and redesignated HHC, 1st Tank Group.
-This organization was reorganized and redesignated HHC, 1st Tank Regiment on 1 September 1929.
-The 1st Tank Regiment was reorganized and redesignated the 66th Infantry Regiment (Light Tanks) on 25 October 1932.
+When the fighting ended on November 11, 1918, the AEF Tank Corps and the units in the United States had about 20,000 men.
+The AEF Tank Corps was redeployed after the armistice, with the remaining tank corps personnel transferred back to the United States.
+The Tank Corps, which formed part of the National Army, was formally disbanded in 1920, when the National Army was demobilized and consolidated into the Regular Army.
+After transfer to Camp Meade, Maryland, the 304th and 305th Tank Brigades were consolidated and redesignated several times, together eventually forming the 1st Tank Regiment on 1 September 1929.
+This unit was again reorganized and redesignated as the 66th Infantry Regiment (Light Tanks) on 25 October 1932, and remains in active service as of 2024.
+Now known as the 66th Armor Regiment, it is the oldest armored unit in the modern US Army.